shashjar/monkey-lang/README.md

 ### Integers, Floats, and Arithmetic Operations

-The basic arithmetic operations (`+`, `-`, `*`, `/`) are supported for integers and floats (both 64 bits).
+The basic arithmetic operations (`+`, `-`, `*`, `/`, `//`) are supported for integers and floats (both 64 bits).
 The modulo operator `%` is also supported.
 Operations involving an integer and a float will produce a float, and division between two integers may produce either an integer or a float.
+Note that both regular division and integer division are supported.

 ```
 3 + (10 * 2) - (8 / -4);
+22 // 7;
 5 % 3;
 3.87 + 4 * 6.1;
 ```